 “Without ambition one starts nothing.
 Without work one finishes nothing.
 The prize will not be sent to you.
 You have to win it.” ~ Ralph Waldo Emerson

-I stumble out of my rented Dodge Grand Caravan mobile aid-station-slash-furnace into the now brisk outside, and walk past the people with their chairs and their cars, toward the aid tents with their murmur of energy, past the sleep tent and the medical personnel and the few runners that make their way in and out of the Rd 46 aid station with and without pacers, to finally stop at the race communication headquarters on wheels.
+I stumble out of my rented Dodge Grand Caravan mobile aid-station-slash-furnace into a now brisk outside, and walk past the people with their chairs and Barbecues and cars, toward the aid tents with their murmur of energy, past the sleep tent and the medical personnel and the few runners that make their way in and out of the Rd 46 aid station with and without pacers, to finally stop at the race communication headquarters on wheels.
 I ask the first man I see, who stands on the elevated steps of the RV doorway speaking to someone inside, and patiently wait an eternity after he disappears into the plush palace on wheels.
-I can see from here that the past few nearly sleepless days and nights of dust and dirt and the back of the van have already changed my perspective; crewing a runner over a multi-day race really is a different world, a different planet.
+I can see from here that the past few nearly sleepless days and nights of dust and dirt and the back of the van have already changed my perspective; crewing a runner over a multi-day race really is a different planet.
 Eventually the heavy-set guy steps out and down those steps to tell me she’s 12.5 miles out.
 She is behind her expected pace; it must be rough out there near the end of day 3.

-I return to my mobile aid station as the rain starts – large, intermittent drops, and the wind whips clouds of red dust into the air, which would make a sort of deep red mud pellet.
-People scramble to secure food and chairs as they are tossed around and roll away, along with whatever else a runner’s crew would ready for their athlete.
+I return to my mobile aid station as the rain starts – large, intermittent drops, and the wind whips clouds of red dust into the air, which will make a sort of deep red mud pellet.
+People scramble to secure food and chairs as they are tossed by the wind and roll away, along with whatever else a runner’s crew would ready for their athlete.
 It wasn’t supposed to rain this far south today…and the forecast in the La Sals for plummeting temps tonight make me wonder how interesting the weather might be later.
 Interesting for me would be completely different for a woman who’s been out in the desert on foot for 55 hours now.
 And I feel lazy at the thought.

 Terrence drives away, leaving me to stand alone in the Utah desert, with two ice cold California rolls, and traditional Japanese appetizers.